Posted June 21, 2019

 You need to adapt if you’re going to thrive as a temp, especially if you’re a temp dental hygienist or temp dental assistant.
 Temping means you have to be flexible and adjust to the unique processes and expectations of different dental practices.

 Don’t be afraid to admit that you don’t know something and then ask for help!
 You will make mistakes when you encounter new situations as a temp in a dental office.
 You may even receive some undeserved criticism.
-Humility will help you rise above negativity and view each mistake an opportunity to learn something new and expand your skills.
+Humility will help you rise above negativity and view each mistake as an opportunity to learn something new and expand your skills.
 You might even learn some great new skills and techniques!

 Temping isn’t a consistent 9-to-5 kind of gig.
 Staying organized will help you to remember where you’re supposed to be and when despite having an inconsistent schedule.
 Maintain a tidy work calendar and use a reliable alarm to help you stay on time.
 You might want to use an hours tracker app to keep track of offices where you’ve worked and take note of the hours you worked and when you’ll be paid, in case you go back.